Localization game capture time of trees and outerplanar graphs: Trees

 Choose $v_0$ as the first probe.
-If the robber is not captured, then the candidate set is clearly contained in the set of descendants of $v_0$, so we may set $v_1 = v_0$, or pick a lower positioned vertex if that is possible.
+If the robber is not captured, then the candidate set is clearly contained in the set of descendants of $v_0$.
+Hence, there exists a unique vertex $v$, positioned lowest out of all the vertices for which the candidate set is contained in the set of their descendants.
+We set $v_1 = v$.
 Suppose that after some move, the cop has already constructed $v_1,\ldots, v_t$.
 Since the robber must be located on a descendant of $v_t$, we may now consider the levels of these vertices with respect to $v_t$, that is, as if the tree was rooted at $v_t$, in order to simplify the notation.
 Recall that the vertex set consisting of a child of $v_t$ and all of its descendants is called a branch.

 \begin{description} \item[Case 1.] $v_t$ has at most one child of degree 3 or more.

 Suppose that after a probe by the cop, the robber is known to be on level $k>0$, which we temporarily fix.
 Recall that the levels are considered with respect to $v_t$.